Programming for HIP runtime compiler (RTC)#

 HIPRTC General APIs#

-Currently, it returns hardcoded value.
+Currently, it returns hardcoded values.
 This should be implemented to return HIP runtime major and minor version in the future releases.

 Lowered Names (Mangled Names)#